 Get to the Root of It

 Most words are made up of mini words called roots that come from the Greek and Latin languages.
 These roots appear in the middle of lots of different words but always mean the same thing.
 For example, the root "spec" means "to look at."
-Now think about all the words that have "spec" somewhere in it:
+Now encourage your child to think about all the words that have "spec" somewhere in it:

 - A spectator is someone who watches something, like an event.
-All those people at your little sister's dance recital are spectators.
+All those people at his little sister's dance recital are spectators.

 - When you inspect an object, you're looking very closely at it.
 And inspectors examine evidence when they're trying to solve a mystery.